 Senior projects in the Biology Department are year-long projects that break down into two one-semester courses carrying a total of 6 credits.
 During both semesters, you will meet once per week with your research advisor and the other students working with your advisor.
 In these meetings (the “Senior Seminar”) you will discuss pertinent literature in your general area of research in order to identify proper experimental approaches, designs, techniques, and methods of data analysis.
 You will also, as your work progresses, discuss any problems you might be having with your research projects, as well as data analysis and interpretation, and modes of presentation of research findings.

 The first (fall) semester’s work is worth 2 credits and involves writing a research proposal, discussing the proposed research with your senior project committee, learning experimental techniques, and beginning the actual process of data collection and analysis.
-The grade for the first semester of work is based on the senior project committee’s evaluation of your research proposal, submitted no later than October 6, 2017, your progress report (due December 12, 2017), and participation in the Senior Seminar.
+The grade for the first semester of work is based on the senior project committee’s evaluation of your research proposal, submitted no later than October 5, 2018, your progress report due December 11, 2018), and participation in the Senior Seminar.

 DETAILED OUTLINE OF THE SENIOR PROJECT PROCEDURE

-After receiving information on the research interests of the Biology faculty (at a meeting on Wednesday, March 15, 2017), you should submit your first three choices for (1) a faculty senior project advisor and (2) your second reader, in order of preference, by not later than noon on Wednesday, March 29, 2017.
-The department will then match you with an advisor and second reader, attempting to give you your first choices as much as is possible.
+After receiving information on the research interests of the Biology faculty (at a meeting on Wednesday, March 14, 2018), you should submit your first three choices for (1) a faculty senior project advisor and (2) your second reader, in order of preference, by no later than noon on Tuesday, March 27, 2018.
+The department will then match you with an advisor and second reader, attempting to assign your first choices as much as is possible.
 Once you have been advised of your match, you should begin consulting with your senior project advisor immediately and attempt to narrow your research plans to a specific problem.
-If this research project is acceptable to both you and the faculty member involved, register for the appropriate section of the Biology Senior Project by no later than the all-college change period in spring 2017.
+If this research project is acceptable to both you and the faculty member involved, register for the appropriate section of the Biology Senior Project by no later than the all-college change period in spring 2018.
 Each faculty member has a particular section of the Senior Project (Biology 600 for the first semester and Biology 610 for the second semester).
 Keep in mind that once a senior project advisor and the associated fall and spring semester sections of the Senior Project are chosen, no changing of advisors (or sections) will be permitted.
 You will not be allowed to register for one of the Senior Project sections without an advisor’s approval.